v-kryuchkov/react-native-lottie-splash-screen/README.md

 ```

-2. Xcode ask you for creating the bridge header.
+2. Xcode asks you to create the bridge header.
 Accept it.
 The content of `[your-project-name]-Bridging-Header.h` would be like this:

 ```objc
 // React-Native >= 0.70